 1. Color Bubble Chart in Excel Using Single Series Data Values

-This method of creating an Excel bubble chart is quite simple.
+This method of creating bubble chart is quite simple.
 Also, you can set the color of the bubbles based on value with just a few clicks.
 The dataset has the ages and heights of four students.
 Let us see how we can create a color-formatted bubble chart from this dataset.

 - Firstly, drag and select the dataset.